Charity strategic planning toolkit - SWOT and PESTLE analysis for your non profit fundraising and business plan.

-We can't change what's happening in the outside world, but we can respond to mitigate threats and exploit opportunities.
+We can't change what's happening in the outside world, but we can respond the threats and exploit opportunities.
 This toolkit does the spadework for you.

 How effective are charities at strategy?
 The Charity Sector Data Store strategy indicator is at amber, showing that the majority of charities report they are not doing this well.
 Weaknesses include, not assessing funding needs effectively, a lack of realism in target and objective setting, not focussing on delivering impact and not engaging people in the strategy.
 To find out how to make your strategic planning more effective, complete the CEF Strategy questionnaire.
 It takes 2 mins to register here and 30 mins to do so; everything is free.

 What are the sector's key weaknesses?
 Of the 21 top level indicators, 3 others are also at amber.
 Sustainability will come as no surprise, but weak management of fundraising and ineffective planning might.
 More positively, communications has moved from amber to green, over the course of the year.

 The impact of the crisis was and will continue to be felt unequally across the sector.
-Use this sector assessment to identify the issues of most importance to you.
+Use this sector PESTLE assessment to identify the issues of most importance to you.

 The economy had a huge bounce back, post lockdown, but whether this will translate into a sustained recovery, or not remains to be seen.
 However, the March budget projections estimated that the long-term damage from Covid will leave the economy 3% smaller in 5 years’ time.
 Moreover, the budget made no allowance for pandemic-related spending after next year and a further £4 bn in cuts were announced.
 The Institute of Fiscal Studies was sceptical that these cuts are deliverable.